An introduction to Lorenzen's "Algebraic and logistic investigations on free lattices" (1951): The 1945 manuscript.

-In a letter dated 11 December 1945, \foreignlanguage{german}{Heinrich Scholz} submits \german{Lorenzen}'s manuscript ``\foreignlanguage{german}{Die Widerspruchsfreiheit der klassischen Logik mit verzweigter Typentheorie}''\footnote{``The consistency of classical logic with ramified type theory''.
-A version of this manuscript can be found in Niedersächsische Staats- und Universitätsbibliothek Göttingen, Cod.\ Ms.~G.~Köthe M~10.} to \foreignlanguage{german}{Paul Bernays} (Hs.~975:4111).
-It begins as follows. \begin{quotation} The proof of consistency undertaken in the sequel originated as an application of a purely algebraic theorem of existence about ``free'' complete boolean lattices.
-In the present work, though, I limit myself exclusively to the logistic application and use no algebraic conceptions whatsoever.\deutsch{"`Der im folgenden durchgeführte Widerspruchsfreiheitsbeweis ist als eine Anwendung eines rein algebraischen Existenztheorems über ``freie'' vollständige Boole'sche Verbände entstanden.
-In dieser Arbeit beschränke ich mich jedoch ausschließlich auf die logistische Anwendung und benutze keinerlei algebraische Begriffsbildungen."'} \end{quotation} The choice of stripping away lattice theory may be motivated by targeting a public of logicians.
-In this way, the strategy of \citet[IV, \S\,3]{gentzen35b} regains its original form: the deductive calculus of ramified type theory with the axioms of comprehension, extensionality and infinity, but without the axiom of reducibility, is compared to an inductive calculus that proceeds ``without detour''; w.r.t.\ Gentzen's calculus, it features an induction rule (compare rule~[4] in \citealp{lorenzen17}, page~ 18) which is an instance of the $\omega$-rule.
-Lorenzen emphasises that \begin{quotation} This proof uses as auxiliary means only formula inductions vs.\ theorem inductions, i.e.\ the fact that the concept of formula and the concept of theorem is defined inductively.
-The harmlessness of these auxiliary means seems to me to be even more perspicuous than the harmlessness of explicit transfinite inductions.\deutsch{"`Dieser Beweis benutzt als Hilfsmittel nur Formelinduktionen bzw.\ Satzinduktionen, d.\ h.\ die Tatsache, daß der Formelbegriff und der Satzbegriff induktiv definiert ist.
-Die Unbedenklichkeit dieser Hilfsmittel scheint mir noch einleuchtender zu sein, als die Unbedenklichkeit expliziter transfiniter Induktionen."' } \end{quotation} Compare the first and the second kind of induction, respectively, in \citet[page~5]{herbrand30}.
-They establish that the deductive calculus is a part of the inductive calculus: in \citet[section~ 7 on pages~ 20-- 25]{lorenzen17}, \begin{itemize} \item[(1a)] the ``logical axiom'' $c\IMP c$ is proved by formula induction; \item[(1b)] the axiom of comprehension follows from the construction of a $\lambda$-calculus and a rule of constants; \item[(1c)] the axiom of extensionality results from a formula induction with the help of two auxiliary rules proved by theorem induction; \item[(1d)] the axiom of infinity follows from the properties of the order on numbers; \item[(2a)] the cut rule is proved by a formula induction on the cut formula: if it is a numerical formula, a double theorem induction on the premisses is used; the only difficulties in the induction step result from the copresence of constants and free and bound variables in rules like~[3d] on page~ 18; as usual, contraction plays an important rôle. \end{itemize}
+The manuscript begins as follows. \begin{quotation} The proof of freedom from contradiction undertaken in the sequel originated as an application of a purely algebraic theorem of existence about `free' complete boolean lattices.
+In the present work, though, I limit myself exclusively to the logistic application and use no algebraic conceptions whatsoever.\deutsch{`Der im folgenden durchgeführte Widerspruchsfreiheitsbeweis ist als eine Anwendung eines rein algebraischen Existenztheorems über ``freie'' vollständige Boole'sche Verbände entstanden.
+In dieser Arbeit beschränke ich mich jedoch ausschließlich auf die logistische Anwendung und benutze keinerlei algebraische Begriffsbildungen.'} \end{quotation} The choice of stripping away lattice theory may be motivated by targeting a public of logicians.
+In this way, the affinity with the strategy of \citet[IV, \S\,3]{gentzen35b} becomes more visible: the deductive calculus of ramified type theory with the axioms of comprehension, extensionality and infinity, but without the axiom of reducibility, is compared to an inductive calculus that proceeds `without detour'; with respect to Gentzen's calculus, it features an induction rule (compare rule~[4] on p.~ 98) with infinitely many premisses, i.e.\ an \textomega-rule in today's terminology.